Our Environmental Education programs

 discover Nebraska's wild places and the fish and wildlife that live

 Nebraska.
 Contest information and individual entry forms are available

 here on our web site or by calling the Federation office.
-The 2012 winning artists
+Winning artists

-were be honored at the Federation's annual gathering April 20, at
+have been honored at the Federation's annual gathering each year.

 Schoolyard Habitat Areas bring

 wildlife and the natural world right to the schoolroom door.

 Students can learn about plant and animal biology through first-hand